jackdoe/rochefort/README.md

 Keep in mind that there is some not-invented-here syndrome involved into making it, but I use the service in production and it works very nice :)

+### non atomic modify
+there is race between reading and modification from the client prespective

 ## TODO